The Unspunnen Stone

 Despite regular calls for information on the 1808 stone’s whereabouts, it’s location is still unknown, and police never identified the culprits.

-For the fourth (and current) Unspunnen Stone, a team of people from the Interlaken Gymnastics Club searched for a suitable candidate stone in the nearby mountains — just as was done back in the 80s.
+For the fourth Unspunnen Stone, a team of people from the Interlaken Gymnastics Club searched for a suitable candidate stone in the nearby mountains — just as was done back in the 80s.
 Once again, a stonemason shaped the stone and engraved it with 1805 1905, making sure to match the weight of its predecessors — 83.5kg.7

 With the 1985 stone safely sat on a pedestal, the 2007 stone also needed somewhere safe to live between competitions.
-The only place safer than the bank’s pedestal is its vault, where the 2007 stone waits patiently to be collected and thrown.7
+The only place safer than the bank’s pedestal is its vault, where the 2007 stone waited patiently to be collected and thrown.7

 Competition